telefonicaid/perseo-fe/docs/roadmap.md

 ## Features already completed

+The following list contains all features that were in the roadmap and have already been implemented.

 -   Full support for pagination in APIs /rules and /vrules (<https://github.com/telefonicaid/perseo-fe/issues/364>) ([1.10.0](https://github.com/telefonicaid/perseo-fe/releases/tag/1.10.0))
 -   "nosignal" actions supported in HA scenarios